lizmery/faves-tracker/README.md

 - [Screenshots](#screenshots)

 ## Problem
-The hassle of having to create multiple accounts across several different apps to keep track of the various media being consumed (e.g. GoodReads, Myanimelist, etc.) makes it more time-consuming to keep track of everything.
+Managing media consumption across multiple platforms requires users to maintain separate accounts, making it difficult to consolidate and track their progress efficiently.
+Manually logging entries across different apps can be time-consuming and tedious.

 ## Solution
-I created a single full-stack application where users can keep track of everything in one place and would only need to create a single account.
-Currently, users can keep track of 3 different categories of media: series, books, and movies.
+I created a full-stack application that centralizes media tracking into a single platform.
+Users can track series, books, and movies without needing multiple accounts.
 The dashboard overview lets users gain insight into their media consumption habits via charts and tables, including popular genres, highest rated, and more.
-Users can filter their tables based on genre, status, subcategory, etc. Users can also easily find the tracker they are looking for by subcategory, title, tags, genres, etc.
+Users can filter, search, and categorize their entries efficiently.
+Additionally, a CSV Import feature allows users to import their existing media lists from platforms like Goodreads, IMDb, and MyAnimeList, eliminating the need for manual data entry.
+For unsupported platforms, users can map CSV headers dynamically to match the app's tracker fields.

 ### Benefits
 1. Real-time insights into the user’s media consumption behavior
 2. Track various types of media in a single app
 3. Search functionality and Table filters for flexibility
+4. Import media tracking data via CSV files from external acocunts

 ## Overview
 ### Technologies
-- Vite.js
-- Node
-- Express
-- MongoDB
-- TailwindCSS
-- Flowbite-React
-- Firebase
-- Redux
-- Recharts
+- **Frontend:** Vite.js, React, TailwindCSVV, Flowbite-React, Redux, Recharts
+- **Backend:** Node.js, Express.js, MongoDB, Firebase
+- **CSV Parsing:** csv-parser, Multer (for file handling)

 ### Features
 - Dashboard Charts